Holiday inspiration currently loading...

-Today, travel first class on the Jacobite steam train from Fort William to Mallaig, over the famous Glenfinnan viaduct and through some more stunning highland scenery, before reaching the ferry port.
-Next, travel by ferry over the sea to southern Skye, where a local taxi will whisk you the short journey to reach your white-washed hotel in a superb loch side setting.
-Kinloch Lodge is also a Michelin Award winning restaurant so dining here is a memorable experience.
+Today, travel first class on the Jacobite steam train from Fort William to Mallaig, over the famous Glenfinnan viaduct and through some more stunning Highland scenery, before reaching the ferry port.
+Next, travel by ferry over the sea to southern Skye, where a local taxi will transport you the short journey to reach your white-washed hotel with an acclaimed restaurant in a superb lochside setting.

 A day to relax and explore with the service of our local guide.
 He will design the day around your preferences, whether it is to enjoy the superb mountain and coastal scenery which have made Skye such a favourite with visitors for generations, discover the historical castles of Dunvegan and Armadale, find quality arts and craft, or visit the Talisker distillery.
 Return to Kinloch for a second night.

 Another taxi ride across the Skye bridge, then catch your next train, at Kyle of Lochalsh, for a majestic and dramatically picturesque trip to Inverness.
-On arrival, you will transfer to the perfectly situated Loch Ness Lodge, a 5 star family run small hotel with superb views of Loch Ness…………..ideal for a spot of gentle Nessie- spotting.
+On arrival, you will transfer to the perfectly situated Loch Ness Lodge, a luxury small hotel with superb views of Loch Ness – ideal for some gentle Nessie-spotting.

 Today a guide will show you some of the Loch Ness area, and give you an insight to some of the famous and less well-known parts of this famous area.
 Should you wish, you can also enjoy getting close to the Loch, with a boat trip from nearby Drumnadrochit, maybe also visiting Castle Urquhart.
 Stay a second night at Loch Ness.